arielchen07/arielchen07/README.md

 - ⚡ Fun fact: ...
 -->

-🏫 I am an MSCS student at Stanford University.
+🏫 I am a MSCS student at Stanford University.
 Previously I completed my undergraduate studies in Computer Science and Mathematics at the University of Toronto, graduating with High Distinction and a full CGPA.

 🌱 I’m interested in Machine Learning and Computer Vision.